Martin Luther King Jr. Missing Words

-Extra challenge: Fold under the bottom part of the worksheet to hide the words, and then
+Extra challenge: Fold under the bottom part of the worksheet to hide the missing words, and then

-try to fill in the missing words on your own!
+try to think of the missing words on your own!

 Some of the words are missing from this paragraph.